jakobhviid/k8s-examples/README.md

   - Designed for something outside of the cluster to communicated inside.
   - Creates a high port on each node
 - LoadBalancer
-  - Controls a load balancer endpoint external to the cluster
+  - Controls a load balancer endpoint external to the cluster.
-  - Creates cluster IP and nodeport
+  - Creates cluster IP and NodePort automatically in the background.
   - Tells the hosting provider to provide IP.
 - ExternalName
-  - Not often used
+  - Not often used.
   - Stuff in your cluster needs to talk to something external, so your cluster can resolve name external services.
-Using coredns
+Using CoreDNS.

+More information on how this works can be found in these excellent [slides](https://speakerdeck.com/thockin/kubernetes-a-very-brief-explanation-of-ports).

 ### Examples